 5. SPOT IT

 Another look-and-find game, though this one is a little different!
 My mom gave Spot It! to us early this year and it’s the game my kids reach for over and over when we only have a few minutes to play.
 It’s quick and it’s another I-spy game.
 There are several ways to play, but our favorite is “Hot Potato” where you’re trying to quickly give your cards to someone else and end up with the fewest cards.

 PS – It also comes in a cute Finding Dory edition and tons of others that are really fun.

 I’ve been playing Uno since I was really little, and my kids have loved that game since they were about 3.
 It’s easy to follow along with and fairly quick.
 (We sometimes take out the Wild Draw 4 cards or make them regular Wilds to speed things along).

-Dos recently came out and it’s a fun twist on Uno!
-We got it in April, and it’s been fun.
+If you’re looking for a fun twist on Uno, you might like Dos.
 It’s a little more complicated than Uno, but after a practice round or two, you get right in the groove.